Understanding Coeliac Disease & Gluten Sensitivity

 Coeliac disease is a genetic autoimmune disease of the small intestine that occurs when gliadin (a gluten protein) is consumed.
-The gluten protein causes an inflammatory reaction and abnormal immune response which damages the small intestine, making it difficult to digest certain foods.
+This gluten protein causes an inflammatory reaction and abnormal immune response which damages the small intestine, making it difficult to digest certain foods.

 Explaining the Recent Prevalence of Coeliac Disease

 Coeliac disease and gluten sensitivity has definitely increased in prevalence in recent years, leading to more supermarkets and restaurants offering gluten-free (GF) options.
 Why the uptick?
 Many people believe it’s due to changes in food production.
 As the population grows, traditional agricultural methods have had to adapt to keep up with the demand, leading to more industrialised agricultural methods.

 Since the 1960s, farmers and scientists have had to find ways to make wheat crops yield more and be resistant to pests.
 Modern day wheat products (flours, bread, cereals, etc.) thus contain more gluten than before, as a more gluten-rich wheat seemed to be the answer to a higher yield with less waste.
 People who are genetically predisposed to a gluten intolerance would therefore be more triggered than before, leading to a flare up of coeliac disease.

 Luckily, gluten-free diets are very common, and more and more restaurants are offering gluten-free items on menus.
 However, if you are gluten intolerant, you still have to be aware of hidden sources of gluten.
 These days, bread and flour aren’t your only sources of gluten.
 Due to the mass production of processed foods, gluten is found in everything from medications and supplements to processed meat and fish.
 Some seasonings and sauces also contain gluten as it is often used as a thickening agent.